esmBot/esmBot/docs/setup.md

 Lavalink is the audio server used by esmBot for soundboard commands and music playback.
 If you do not plan on using these features, you can safely skip this step.

+!!! warning
+    There are websites out there providing lists of public Lavalink instances that can be used with the bot.
+However, these are not recommended due to performance/security concerns and missing features, and it is highly recommended to set one up yourself instead using the steps below.

-Lavalink requires a Java (11 or 13) installation.
+Lavalink requires a Java (11 or later) installation.
 You can use [SDKMAN](https://sdkman.io) to install Eclipse Temurin, a popular Java distribution:
 ```sh
 sdk install java 11.0.15-tem
 ```